TransistorFM/handbook/values.md

 * We value mindful technology.
 Audio is slower, more mindful, and easier to turn off.
 We don't want to optimize for people being addicted.
 * We value our planet.
 There's only one earth, and technology companies are currently contributing to climate change.
 We want to mitigate our effects on the planet, and leave it better than we found it.
 * We value openness, honesty, and vulnerability.
 We don't hide from bringing up difficult topics.
 Hard conversations now means an easier life in the long-term.
-* Our emotional and physical welll being is priority #1.
+* Our emotional and physical well being is priority #1.
 It's worth investing money and time to take care of ourselves.
 * We support other indie makers, creators, organizations whenever possible.
 * Simplicity over complexity.
 Slow and mindful instead of "move fast and break stuff."